-In addition to appropriate fire detection, HMOs must also have the following:
+In addition to appropriate fire detection, HMOs should also have the following:

-- Protected means of escape walls, floors, ceilings and door sets should be of such construction as to provide 30 minutes fire resistance. - In high risk areas, e.g. walls, floors or ceilings separating commercial and residential areas, 60 minutes fire resistance is required. - Where locks are provided on doors, they must have the ability to be opened from the inside without the need for a key. - Routes of escape to be kept free from obstructions and flammable materials. - Fire blanket to be provided and fitted in each kitchen facility.
+- Protected means of escape walls, floors, ceilings and door sets should be of such construction as to provide 30 minutes fire resistance. - In high risk areas, e.g. walls, floors or ceilings separating commercial and residential areas, 60 minutes fire resistance is required. - Where locks are provided on doors, they should have the ability to be opened from the inside without the need for a key. - Routes of escape to be kept free from obstructions and flammable materials. - Fire blanket to be provided and fitted in each kitchen facility.
 The location of the fire blanket should not be directly opposite or above the oven or rings/hot plates.

 Fire door sets, emergency lighting and escape windows may be required to achieve adequate separation, fire resistance or a protected escape route within a HMO.
-For clarification on the requirements within a specific property, please consult with the Housing Standards - Private Sector Housing Team prior to installation at Civic Office, Waterdale, Doncaster, DN1 3BU, 01302 862016, email: housing.standards@doncaster.gov.uk
+For clarification on the requirements within a specific property, please discuss with the local authority.